AnoukSmet/Dog-Health-Tracker/README.md

 To load the view_dashboard, you need a user_id AND a dog_id in order to display the dashboard of a certain dog.
 This was not working as the dog_id will not be generated in case the add dog was cancelled.

-This was working for the cancel add dog when it was the first dog as the blank dashboard doesn't require the dog_id.
+When the user would add a dog, coming from the blank_dashboard there was no issue as the blank_dashboard doesn't require a dog_id.
+Here I could just implement my redirect to the blank_dashboard function.

 * **Fix**
 I noticed that when I used the back button of my browsers, I was taken back to the previous page, which is the dashboard.